firouzime/shooter-game/README.md

-# Shooter Game
+# Rain and Snow Shooter
-A simple first-person shooter web game where you destroy circles, squares, and triangles with matching weapons.
+A simple web game where you shoot raindrops and snowflakes.
 Built with HTML5, CSS, and JavaScript.

 **All Rights Reserved**
 This project is proprietary.
 No use, modification, or distribution is allowed without explicit permission.
 For inquiries, contact [firouzi.me@gmail.com].